dmiddlecamp/particle_arducam/README.md

 how it's wired
 ---

 This is probably wrong, but it's what I have so far, feedback very welcome.
+Don't forget to use PULL-UP resistors on the I2C D0/D1 pins

 |Photon	|Camera	|Purpose|
 |---	|---	|---	|